Comprehensive thylacine information, provided as a free public awareness campaign.

 What about scientific experts who claim the species is extinct?

 Who are these people?
 Various so-called experts have claimed the thylacine is extinct over the years.
-One group used a flawed computer model to claim there was a 1 in one trillion chance of it still existing.
+One group used a flawed computer model to claim there was a 1 in 1.6 trillion chance of it still existing.
 Most if not all of these people have made arrogant and damaging claims, without ever having set foot in the Tasmanian bush to search for the thylacine.
 Plenty of self-appointed experts post on-line opinions it is extinct, but I wonder if they’ve thought about the subject for more than 5 minutes.
-Sorry for the negativity, but I’ve seen the extinction paradigm grow to become “fact”, when people who make that damaging claim have no idea.
-It is somewhat infuriating when a giant like Col Bailey spends 20 years defending the thylacine despite all the nay-sayers, having seen it himself (which opens the all-important door to recovering the species), then some nobody says it is extinct and tells him what he did or didn’t see.
-Claiming the species to be extinct makes it harder for anybody trying to help it, and pushes us all to give up on the Tasmanian tiger.
+Sorry for the negativity, but I’ve seen the extinction myth grow to become “fact”, when people who make that damaging claim actually have no idea.
+It is somewhat infuriating when a giant like Col Bailey spends 20 years defending the thylacine despite all the nay-sayers, having seen it himself (which opens the all-important door to recovering the species).
+Then some nobody says it is extinct and tells him what he did or didn’t see.
+A cheap on-line opinion seems to carry the same weight as advice from an advocate who has spent years in the field.
+Claiming the species to be extinct makes it harder for anybody trying to help the Tasmanian tiger, and pushes us all to give up on it.
 Virtually every scientist who has actually conducted a physical search, agrees there is a reasonable and logical chance it could still be there.

 If the thylacine does still exist, then how many are there, and why not leave it alone to breed in peace?